Benchmarking weak randomness in Quantum and Natural Sources: Results

 \subsection{Results for seismic events}

 The last Table \ref{tab:events} shows results for data obtained from deep and strong earthquakes that we refer to as events to distinguish them from the noise ones described above.

-As we can see in the table, the estimated epsilon value differed significantly depending on the discretization type, the signal type, and the type of time window.
-The values range from reasonably small values around 0.04 to quite large ones around 0.3, and by analyzing the values, we can come to a few important conclusions.
-First, the type of signal and type of time window have some impact on epsilon suggesting that different signal's types can contain different amounts of randomness.
-Second, the discretization type has a huge impact on the amount of randomness obtained.
+As shown in the table, the estimated epsilon value ($\epsilon$) differed significantly across discretization type, signal type, and time-window type.
+The values range from reasonably small (around 0.04), to quite large (around 0.3).
+By analyzing these values, we can draw a few important conclusions.
+First, the signal response (velocity, acceleration, and displacement) and the time window type have some impact on epsilon, suggesting that different signal windows and preprocessing methods can contain different amounts of randomness.
+Second, the discretization type has a huge impact on the epsilon value, showing variation even to one order of magnitude at the same time window and signal response.
 Furthermore, no single discretization is the best one.
-Rather, the discretization method should be chosen for the signal type.
+Rather, the discretization method should be chosen for the signal response.
 It also suggests that other discretization types should be developed and checked in the future.
-Third, we can conclude that when the seismic event is carefully selected and appropriate discretization method is used, we can treat it as weak source of randomness with quiet reasonable parameter episilon.
-The SV-Source with epsilon of order of 0.04 then can be used in some of the quantum randomness amplification protocols.
+Third, we can conclude that when the seismic event is carefully selected and appropriate discretization method is used, we can treat it as weak random source with quiet reasonable parameter epsilon.
+The randomness amplification protocols, like \cite{Gallego2013} or \cite{Brando2016}, are suitable for weak random source with $\epsilon <\frac{1}{2}$.
+However, the closer to $0$ is this value the more efficient they are.
+Hence, the SV-Source with epsilon $0.04$, because of its optimal value among the others, can be used as the protocols input.